Services

 Good examples of which are a balcony that overhangs private property or a cellar that extends under a neighbouring house.
 In this case, a buyer may have to opt for a specialist flying freehold mortgage in order to purchase your home.

 It’s not just a property’s current condition that can render it unmortgageable.
-Invasive plant species can have a HUGE impact on its future value too.
-Japanese Knotweed being the most common culprit – a species of plant that's so strong that it can break through concrete!
+Invasive plant species can have a HUGE impact on their future value too.
+Japanese Knotweed is the most common culprit – a species of plant that's so strong that it can break through concrete!

 Worried your house may be affected by subsidence?
 Click here to see if you're at risk.